 Your PC must be restored from the advanced starting if it can’t be accessed.
 The advanced startup allows you to recover your system if it crashes.

 - This can be accomplished by disrupting the system’s usual boot procedure.
 As a first step, turn off your PC.
-It can be turned on by pressing the power button, and then turned off when you see the Windows logo appear.
+It can be turned on by pressing the power button and then turned off when you see the Windows logo appear.
 In this case, the system will be unable to boot normally.
-You’ll need to do this 4-5 times in order to gain access to the advanced starting menu.
+You’ll need to do this 4-5 times to access the advanced starting menu.

 - Click on the power option if you can reach the sign-in screen.
 Then, while still holding the shift key, click on the restart button.

-Step:2] As soon as the advanced startup opens, click on troubleshoot option and then click on the advanced option and then click on system restore.
+Step:2] As soon as the advanced startup opens, click on the troubleshoot option, click on the advanced option, and then click on system restore.

-By following the above-mentioned steps, you can restore your system from an advanced startup.
+By following the steps mentioned above, you can restore your system from an advanced startup.
 If you have faced any error while restoring or creating a system restore point.
 Do let us know by dropping a comment down below.

 In this post, we have mentioned multiple methods to restore or create a system restore in Windows 11 step by step.
-In Windows 11, system restorations allow you to restore your system to a previous state in the event of a crash.
-Make the most of your time by utilising this resource.
+In Windows 11, system restorations allow you to restore your system to a previous state during a crash.
+Make the most of your time by utilizing this resource.